 The ethnography, culture, the sea as a factor of human anthropology is reflected in fishing and all the devices and utensils that can be imagined.
 A great sample book that shows us all kinds of fishing gear and gear used by the Cantabrian sailors.
 Some of the pieces are of great antiquity, such as the needles for making and sewing nets, the hooks, or the pins for braiding ropes and rigging.
 Also included here is a special section dedicated to whale hunting, activity deeply rooted in the area until the s.
 XVII.
-Logically, there is also no shortage of models at the scale of fishing boats more characteristics of Northern Spain, at least those corresponding to the last hundred years: the trawler, the large boat or speedboat, the first steams, the hake ...; and an extensive exhibition of riverside carpentry or traditional boat building.
-Everything is perfectly documented, with images that illustrate the process from laying a keel to launching, including the essential ax, azulea and irons to fair or caulk.
+Logically, there is also no shortage of models at the scale of fishing boats more characteristics of Northern Spain, at least those corresponding to the last hundred years: the trawler, the lanchona or larger boat, the first steamers, the hake ...; and a wide exhibition of riverside carpentry or traditional boat building.
+Everything is perfectly documented, with images that illustrate the process from laying a keel to launching, passing through the essential ax, tile, and irons for caulking or caulking.

 Marine biology it also shines with its own light in this endless museum.
 Exhibited in this section samples of flora and fauna of the rich Asturian coast, either dissected species, in a fossil state, or alive.
 In any case, if you don't have enough with the Cantabrian Sea, you can also recreate yourself with a collection of exotic pieces from different parts of the worldsuch as Pacific corals, shark teeth, or African turtle shells.
 You will undoubtedly be surprised by the whale bones, which in this case are exotic but not because they come from afar, but because they are the last witnesses to the area's whaling past.
 They were collected on the same beach as La Ribera, in Luanco, and some have spectacular dimensions.